praw-dev/praw/docs/pages/writing_a_bot.rst

 me a message.
 But I should only ever receive a single message per submission.
 So we need to maintain a list of the submissions I've already been messaged about.
 Each ``Thing`` has a unique ID, so we simply store the used ones in a list and check for membership before mailing.
-Finally we sleep 30 mins and restart the main loop.
+Finally we sleep 30 minutes and restart the main loop.

 >>> prawWords = ['praw', 'reddit_api', 'mellort']